pulumi/terraform-provider-aws/website/docs/r/docdb_cluster_instance.html.markdown

 # Resource: aws_docdb_cluster_instance

 Provides an DocDB Cluster Resource Instance.
-A Cluster Instance Resource defines attributes that are specific to a single instance in a [DocDB Cluster][1].
+A Cluster Instance Resource defines attributes that are specific to a single instance in a DocDB Cluster.

 You do not designate a primary and subsequent replicas.
 Instead, you simply add DocDB Instances and DocDB manages the replication.
-You can use the [count][3] meta-parameter to make multiple instances and join them all to the same DocDB Cluster, or you may specify different Cluster Instance resources with various `instance_class` sizes.
+You can use the count meta-parameter to make multiple instances and join them all to the same DocDB Cluster, or you may specify different Cluster Instance resources with various `instance_class` sizes.